Sunglasses Buying Guide

 by Staff Writer

-Triangle.
-The heart-shaped face (in men, triangular) has a wide forehead and narrow chin.
+The heart-shaped face in women and the triangular shape in men has a wide forehead and narrow chin.
 Choose sunglasses with cat-eye frames or any with well-rounded edges; men's sunglasses and women's sunglasses with a wider lower edge and no straight lines along the top work especially well.

-Pick a great style.
 Designer sunglasses feature the trendiest styles and the highest quality.
 Fashion sunglasses also feature designer styling -- without the brand-name price.
 While their primary purpose is eye protection, sport sunglasses can be very stylish.
 In fact, a pair of protective sunglasses became fashionable by accident.
 Aviator sunglasses were created for the military just prior to World War II, and the glamour of the "ace" included his fashion accessories; those who couldn't fly could still try to look cool in mirrored, tear-drop shaped sunglasses.
-Today's aviator sunglasses make great men's accessories and women's accessories for almost any face.
+Today's aviator sunglasses make great accessories for almost any face.

 For your sunglasses to look good, they need to be the right size.
 If you're not sure how to measure your face for sunglasses, read our guide on finding flattering sunglasses.

 The bright light of a cloudless day can be painful and distracting, especially while driving.
 Fortunately, the amber-colored lenses of recent decades filter out the additional blue light scattered by low-lying clouds, giving drivers a more balanced, clearer view of the road.
 Polarized sunglasses also help cut down the glare of reflected light.
 Ultra-violet radiation, known as UVA and UVB, has been shown to be a contributing factor for cataracts and many other eye problems.
 Look for UV-rated sunglasses, which block at least 70 percent of UVA and 60 percent of UVB light.
 Some sunglasses block 100 percent of both.